 Sequester Pentagon cuts start to bite

 Charles Schumer (D-NY), Senate Majority Leader Harry Reid (D-NV) and Senate Majority Whip Richard Durbin (D-IL) hold a news conference on the eve of the budget sequester on February 28, 2013 in Washington, DC.
-If the budget deal that was announced Dec.
-10th passes, it could take most of the sting out of the sequester.

 Budget cuts known as the sequester haven't had the grave economic impact some had predicted.
 But the coming days pose a big test, as the Pentagon starts furloughing 650,000 civilian workers to save $1.8 billion.

 Sean Hackbarth works in congressional affairs for the Pentagon.
 For him, the furloughs' impact is pretty clear: half a month's paycheck.

 "We love serving, but we kind of feel like the sacrificial lambs in this whole thing.
 A cut in pay can mean a car payment or rent," he says.

 And that can have ripple effects, says Lawrence Mishel with the Economic Policy Institute.

 "These people aren't losing their jobs, but they're not shopping in the local supermarket or drugstore or buying clothes," Mishel says.